tus/tus-resumable-upload-protocol/protocol.md

 key-value pairs.
 The key and value MUST be separated by a space.
 The key MUST NOT contain spaces and commas and MUST NOT be empty.
 The key SHOULD be ASCII encoded and the value MUST be Base64 encoded.
 All keys MUST be unique.
+The value MAY be empty.
+In these cases, the space, which would normally separate the key and the value, MAY be left out.

 #### Requests